LINKS, BOOKS, and RESOURCES PAGE

 This book offers real-life stories of abuse victims, along with strategies, sample scripts, and action plans to help those in dangerous relationships deal with the abuse and get free.

-This book explains how trauma bonds work—emotional and relational ties that bind a victim to someone who hurts them.
+FOR MEN OR WOMEN: This book explains how trauma bonds work—emotional and relational ties that bind a victim to someone who hurts them.
 It is a book that also works well for male victims, as the author himself was in a chronic abuse cycle.

 Books on Spiritual Abuse